Ernest Ange Duez: Biography

-Duez was born on 8 March 1843 in Paris, and studied painting under Isidore Pils.
+Duez was born on 7 March 1843 in Paris, and studied painting under Isidore Pils.
 He first exhibited at the Salon in 1868 with Mater Dolorosa, and achieved success there in 1874 with a third-class medal for his paintings Splendeur and Misère.
 He won other medals there subsequently.

 Genre scenes depicting modern life included Au restaurant Le Doyen (1878) and Café sur la Terrasse (1890).
 Portraits included Mme Duez (1877) and Alphonse de Neuville (1880).

 Landscapes and seaside scenes were often inspired by the Normandy countryside around Villerville and Le Havre.
 In 1879 at the Salon he exhibited the large triptych Saint Cuthbert, depicting the stages of the life of Cuthbert set in landscapes based on the countryside around Villerville.
 Considered his greatest work, it is now in the Musée d'Orsay.

 In 1883 Duez moved into a studio on boulevard Berthier, close to that of John Singer Sargent on the same street.
 Singer painted portraits of Duez and his wife in 1884–6.
-His wife, Amélie Duez, was a well-known amateur singer, and was the first to perform Gabriel Fauré's newly composed songs "Mandoline" and "En sourdine" (the first two songs of Cinq mélodies "de Venise"), while Fauré and the couple were staying as guests of the Princesse de Polignac in Venice in 1891.
+He married Amélie Lebatard (1854-1934) in December 1876, who was a well-known amateur singer, and was the first to perform Gabriel Fauré's newly composed songs "Mandoline" and "En sourdine" (the first two songs of Cinq mélodies "de Venise"), while Fauré and the couple were staying as guests of the Princesse de Polignac in Venice in 1891.
 Duez's circle also included the painters Paul-Albert Besnard, Jacques-Émile Blanche and Roger-Joseph Jourdain.